 That being said, this is my prayer, that all of you who sacrifice so much would experience this joy.
 You stand and pray with faith that the abortion clinics will close.
 They WILL close.
 And, you will be there to witness it, to see your dreams come to fruition.

-We all have the opportunity to be a part of something that truly saves lives...40 Days for Life.
-If you have never participated, I encourage you to make the committment.
-No one loves praying outside an abortion clinic.
+Each of us has the opportunity to be a part of something that truly saves lives.
+For instance, 40 Days for Life.
+If you have never participated, I encourage you to make the commitment.
+No one loves praying outside of an abortion clinic.
 It is a sad place.
-But even though it is uncomfortable, we MUST go.
-We must be there to bring Christ out to these places of desperation and hopelessness.
-And you will never go alone...God will be there with you.
+Even though it’s uncomfortable, we MUST go.
+We must be there to bring Christ out to these places of despair.
+You won’t ever go alone because God will be there with you.

 You see, when you come to pray, you are saving lives even if you don't know it.
-Women see you and instead of pulling in the parking lot, they drive right by.
+Women see you and instead of pulling into the parking lot, they drive right by.
 When you are on the sidewalk, women see you as an outward sign of their inward conscience.

 I am in this movement today because of ordinary people who took on an extraordinary task.
 My former abortion clinic is closed because of their sacrifice.
 Babies are alive because of them.
 Women are no longer being hurt by abortion in their community.
 You can do this.
 You can save a life.
-To find a location near you, visit www.40DaysForLife.com.
+To find a location near you, visit 40DaysForLife.